Alga-weyni/alga-app/replit.md

 ## System Architecture

 ### UI/UX Design
-The platform employs a universal accessibility design optimized for Ethiopian users, featuring a warm color palette (dark brown, medium brown, cream backgrounds).
-Design principles include Airbnb-style minimal navigation, a soft cream header, smooth underline animations, emoji-enhanced icons, and a horizontal clean layout.
+The platform features a universal accessibility design optimized for Ethiopian users, with a warm color palette (dark brown, medium brown, cream backgrounds).
+It incorporates Airbnb-style minimal navigation, a soft cream header, smooth underline animations, emoji-enhanced icons, and a horizontal clean layout.
 Accessibility is prioritized with full ARIA support, contextual tooltips, high contrast, and keyboard navigation.
 Terminology uses child-friendly wording and warm microcopy.
 The system is fully responsive, mobile-optimized, and uses lazy-loaded, compressed images for performance on Ethiopian networks.
-The application is available as a Progressive Web App (PWA) and has native Android and iOS applications through Capacitor.
+It is available as a Progressive Web App (PWA) and has native Android and iOS applications via Capacitor, with distinct UI patterns for mobile (bottom navigation, minimal header).

-**Mobile App Implementation (November 2025):**
-- **Sign-in required**: Mobile app requires authentication before accessing features
-- **Bottom navigation**: Icon-based navigation bar with 4 main sections (Stays, Services, Me, Help)
-- **Platform detection**: Automatic detection of native vs web, different UX patterns applied
-- **Mobile layout**: Minimal header with "Alga" branding only, bottom navigation fixed at screen bottom
-- **Lemlem chat**: Adjusted positioning above bottom navigation for mobile devices
-- **Single codebase**: Web users see header navigation, mobile users see bottom navigation

 ### Technical Implementation
-The frontend is built with React, TypeScript (Vite), Wouter for routing, Shadcn/ui (Radix UI) for components, Tailwind CSS for styling, React Query for server state, and React Hook Form with Zod for validation.
-The backend uses Node.js with Express.js and TypeScript, providing a RESTful API and Express sessions with PostgreSQL storage.
-PostgreSQL is the database, hosted on Neon, managed with Drizzle ORM and Drizzle Kit for migrations.
+The frontend uses React, TypeScript (Vite), Wouter for routing, Shadcn/ui (Radix UI) for components, Tailwind CSS for styling, React Query for server state, and React Hook Form with Zod for validation.
+The backend is built with Node.js, Express.js, and TypeScript, offering a RESTful API and Express sessions with PostgreSQL storage.
+PostgreSQL, hosted on Neon, is managed with Drizzle ORM and Drizzle Kit for migrations.
 Authentication is passwordless via 4-digit OTP (phone/email), with Bcrypt for password hashing, secure session cookies, and role-based access control (Guest, Host, Admin, Operator).
 Security measures include Helmet.js, CORS protection, rate limiting, robust validation, and INSA government-grade security hardening for OWASP Top 10 vulnerabilities.

 ### Feature Specifications
-- **Delala Agent Commission System**: Incentivizes property agents with a 5% commission on bookings for 36 months, featuring agent registration, a dashboard for tracking, and admin verification.
+- **Delala Agent Commission System**: Incentivizes property agents with a 5% commission on bookings for 36 months, including registration, a tracking dashboard, and admin verification.
-- **Ask Lemlem Help Page & AI Assistant**: A culturally authentic AI agent named Lemlem (grandmother-like) provides guidance with Ethiopian proverbs, offers multilingual support (English, Amharic, Tigrinya, Afaan Oromoo, Chinese), and features a host-configurable response system.
+- **Ask Lemlem Help Page & AI Assistant**: A culturally authentic AI agent providing guidance with Ethiopian proverbs, multilingual support (English, Amharic, Tigrinya, Afaan Oromoo, Chinese), and host-configurable responses.
+It includes browser-native offline capabilities for message caching and automatic retry for low-bandwidth networks.
-  - **Offline/Low-Bandwidth Support (November 9, 2025)**: 100% FREE browser-native offline capabilities using IndexedDB for message caching, automatic retry queue for failed messages, pre-loaded common responses (lockbox codes, WiFi, check-out times, emergency contacts), network status detection with visual indicator, and seamless sync when internet returns.
-Works perfectly on Ethiopian low-bandwidth networks with no API costs.
-- **Property Management**: CRUD operations for listings, image uploads, and an enhanced host dashboard with property insights (e.g., active listings, earnings, occupancy rate).
+- **Property Management**: CRUD operations for listings, image uploads, and an enhanced host dashboard with property insights.
-- **User Profiles & Personalization**: Comprehensive user profiles with preferences (notifications, language, currency, search settings) and activity tracking for personalized recommendations.
+- **User Profiles & Personalization**: Comprehensive profiles with preferences and activity tracking for personalized recommendations.
 - **Enhanced Search & Discovery**: Keyword search, advanced filters, sorting, and city filter chips.
 - **Booking System**: Full workflow with date validation and conflict prevention.
 - **Access Management**: 6-digit access code system for properties.
-- **Review System**: Advanced weighted review system (ALGA Review Engine) with time-decay algorithm.
+- **Review System**: Advanced weighted review system (ALGA Review Engine) with a time-decay algorithm.
 - **ID Verification**: Universal system with QR code scanning, OCR for foreign visitors, operator review dashboard, and integration with Fayda ID for eKYC.
 - **Alga Pay**: A white-labeled, unified payment gateway abstracting underlying processors.
 - **Commission & Tax System**: Automated calculation of Alga commission, VAT, and withholding tax, with ERCA-compliant PDF invoice generation.
-- **Add-On Services Marketplace**: Browsing for guests and application for providers across 11 service categories, including mobile beauty services and on-demand food delivery.
+- **Add-On Services Marketplace**: Browsing for guests and application for providers across 11 service categories.
 - **International Support**: Multi-language (Amharic, English) and localization.
 - **Safety Features**: Location sharing, emergency contacts, safety check-ins.
 - **Google Maps Integration**: Lightweight mini-map on property details pages showing location and GPS-calculated distance.
 - **Administrative Features**: Roles & Permissions Management, User Management with full control over user roles, status, and verification states.
+- **Lemlem Operations Dashboard**: A comprehensive admin dashboard for managing 5 operational pillars (Agent Governance, Supply Curation, Hardware Deployment, Payments & Compliance, Marketing & Growth) with real-time KPIs, an AI admin assistant ("Ask Lemlem Admin Chat"), workflow automation (for alerts on commissions, warranties, payments, property verification), and CSV export functions.
+It runs on a zero-cost architecture optimized for 2G networks.

 ## External Dependencies
 - **Payment Processors**: Chapa, Stripe, PayPal SDK, Telebirr.